Saturday, February 18, 2012

 However, I find the Crisco brand of shortening is a good compromise.
-It is the best use for frying foods in, like fried chicken in shortening, is just the best and greasing baking pans is batter than oil.
+It is the best use for frying foods in, like fried chicken in shortening is just the best and greasing baking pans is better than oil.
 So shortening is my preferred item for long term storage and survival cooking as a substitute for cooking oils.

 Using shortening in baking recipes vs oil is simple.
 Biscuits for example, require shortening to make them and you simply cut the shortening into the flour.
 The same method of using shortening in other baked goods applies, cut it in the dry mix.
 If oil is needed in the recipe then melt the shortening first and add quickly to warmed dry ingredients.

 Crisco says unopened in the pantry and with no refrigeration it will be fine for 2 years.
 I have use some that was 3 years old and it smelled and tasted fine, I’m still here anyway!

 I don’t know how you’d tell if it goes bad except by using your nose first, it should smell clean [no smell] like the new stuff and no taste.
 I find that when the shortening gets older sometimes there is a separation that takes place, it kind of looks like the white color has migrated away from the edges of the can.
 When that occurs I just stir it up to re-blend.

 Just my non-scientific opinion but Crisco may be one of those items that could last years longer if in a cool storage place.
 Only a lab duration test would tell for sure and I have yet to find any long term duration studies.

 For myself I only buy Crisco in the smallest 16 oz cans so I have the smallest amount opened for the shortest time before being used up.